 For the sake of this article, let’s say you’re a small business owner conducting an internal audit on your own company.

 Your task is to compare what’s happening in your business with what’s written in your safety management system.
 This will highlight any gaps you need to close in your business.
-If you don’t have a safety management system, get in touch and we can help you create one.
+If you don’t have a safety management system, get in touch and we can create one for you.

 Why is a Health and Safety Audit Important?